Gilgamech/website/Gillogisms.md

 1. Don't ruin perfection - let other people do that.- 2023
 1. Don't talk *about* people, talk *TO* people. - 2015.
 Don't talk to people - talk to what people have done. - 2020
 1. Dot Product and Cross Product are two ways of combining vectors.
 Multiplication is a generalization of both of them, thus both the Dot (*) and Cross (x) can be used to multiply.
 And this becomes the "who(m)" of basic math, a place for intellectual authoritarians to belittle the average person.
-1. [](https://www.youtube.com/watch?v=EKkUtrL6B18">Dopamine activates neurons), while serotonin deactivates neurons.
+1. [Dopamine activates neurons](https://www.youtube.com/watch?v=EKkUtrL6B18), while serotonin deactivates neurons.
 Hence anxiety is too much dopamine or too little serotonin.
 Dopamine down-regulates serotonin, so the more pleasure you seek, the less happy you become.
 This chemical-backed intention becomes the delta between our happiness and our pleasure.
 The Kierkegaardian Finite would be serotonin, and dopamine would compliment this as the Kierkegaardian Infinite - don't get stuck chasing either pleasure or happiness, but seek to go back and forth between them.
 (Take weekends and vacations off.
 What lay in the middle of the spectrum between pleasure and happiness?)
 1. Double Chiller - like a Double Boiler (use a hot water bath to heat a pot of food) - but using a cold tap water bath instead, to cool instead of heat.
 Ice baths can be used but are usually more work than just dumping off the now-hot water and refilling the bath with cold tap water.
 If ice is required, you might be overextending this technique beyond what the food can handle.
-1. Dr Who got back to the future the old fashioned way - [](/images/longwayround.png">the long way around).
+1. Dr Who got back to the future the old fashioned way - [the long way around](/images/longwayround.png).
 1. Dramatic Composition
 1. Dunbar's Number cognitively drives us to "uncare" about most people we see in life, because there are so many of us, and we can travel so far so fast.
 Racism is a "lazy algorithm" for doing this, based solely on surface features.
 Greater emotional intelligence tells us that we ourselves aren't that way - and greater mechanical intelligence informs that this "lazy algorithm" doesn't provide very repeatable results.
 Both drive a more complex algorithm based more on responses than appearances.
 Since this algorithm is therefore a function of either intelligence, racism becomes a lack of several types of intelligence, which explains why there are racists of every color, gender, nation, and creed, just as there are geniuses of every color, gender, nation, and creed in every scientific field.
 Both are intelligence-based phenomena, and the same bell-curve of intelligence occurs in all human societies at the same rate, regardless of demographic factors.

 ### E

 1. Each Button Only Works Once
 1. Each day making different mistakes, with the goal that all of the mistakes will average out into a normal life.
 1. Eagles (band) are maligned because 1. they're croners and 2. they're almost impossible to license, because each artist in the band was his own company, so each song is copywritten 3-4 times, and requires 3-4 times as much paperwork to license.
 (Compared to KISS, which is like 1 license owner and 3 employees.
 Maybe they recently streamlined this?
 Please let the site owner know.)
 This keeps their music out of, like, bar scenes in movies.
 So their haters still hate them, but they don't really pick up new fans, and their old fans move on.
 Overlicensing sorta killed their brand.